bearium/SYSC3303-Group-7/README.txt

 		- To change the configuration the config.xml file needs to be updated.
 This file is located at src\resources\config.xml
 		- Every <Sheduler> <Elevator> and <Floor> element have a port attribute defined.
 Update the corresponding ports for the Class that has displayed an error (Scheduler / Floor / Elevator)
 		- IMPORTANT: All programs MUST be restarted in order for the updated ports to take effect.
+	- To change the trips scheduled for the elevators, the requests.txt document must be modified.
+		- The file is located at src\resources\requests.txt
+		- Trip requests must be entered one per line
+			- in the following format: relative time from now, pickup floor, trip direction, destination floor, fault [optional]
+				- 00:00:13.000 2 UP 15 Motor
+					- relative time from now = 00:00:13.000 - this means this request will be sent in 13 seconds
+					- pickup floor = 2
+					- direction = up
+					- destination floor = 15
+					- fault = Motor
+						- this can be either 'Motor' or 'Door'
+						- this param is optional.

 FILE EXPLANATIONS (Main files)
 There are 3 files that are necessary to run the elevator system.
 	- ElevatorSubsystem.java